Domain Trademark Dispute: Everything You Need to Know

 In the case of the trademark, Delta, only one of the companies using the same name can claim the domain name.
 This means that only one of the companies can own the delta.com while the other will need to buy a .org name or change the name somewhat to get a .com name.
 The issue of domain names brings about many potential problems because frequently the domain name isn't using an exact trademark, but an abbreviated or slightly adjusted version of the protected name, word, or phrase.

 If you need help with a domain trademark dispute, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.